Student Leadership & Engagement

 Is my event a program or a demonstration?

 Great question!
 Programs are typically organized by recognized student organizations and may include activities like debates, social gatherings, discussions or tabling events.
-Additionally, events such as meetings, lectures, and guest speaker presentations can be held in various locations across campus.
+Additionally, events such as meetings, lectures, and guest speaker presentations can be held in various locations across campus and are not considered campus demonstrations.
 For more information on planning events, please visit the Office of Student Leadership and Engagement's website.
 Students at Hofstra University may sometimes decide to organize demonstrations on campus to express their views on various topics.
 Registered Hofstra University students and recognized student organizations may engage in peaceful demonstrations pursuant to the Campus Demonstration Policy.

 Why is Public Safety at my demonstration on campus?